chipsalliance/firrtl-spec/spec.md

 1. The types of the left-hand and right-hand side expressions must be equivalent (see [@sec:type-equivalence] for details).

-2. The flow of the left-hand side expression must be sink or duplex (see [@sec:flows] for an explanation of flow).
+2. The flow of the left-hand side expression must be sink or duplex (see [@sec:flow] for an explanation of flow).

 3. Either the flow of the right-hand side expression is source or duplex, or the right-hand side expression has a passive type.